Last updated: 17 January 2022

 - Self-employed Farmer Stream: Your nomination is valid for six months and you must apply to IRCC for permanent residency during this time.

 - International Graduate Entrepreneur Immigration Stream (IGEIS) or Foreign Graduate Start-Up Visa Stream (FGSVS): You must apply for PR within six months or ask for an extension on your nomination.
-You must submit a Business Progress Report to the AINP six months after receiving the nomination.
-You are also required to keep the AINP informed about any changes to your personal circumstances.
+You must submit a Business Progress Report to the AAIP six months after receiving the nomination.
+You are also required to keep the AAIP informed about any changes to your personal circumstances.

-For more information on the Alberta Immigrant Nominee Program, visit the contact us page on the AINP website.
+For more information on the Alberta Immigrant Nominee Program, visit the contact us page on the AAIP website.

 If you’re looking for information on your application for permanent residence, contact Immigration, Refugees and Citizenship Canada online or at telephone 1-888-242-2100.